 To be fair, I think churches often do put more emphasis on “family-centric expectations” than on the person of Jesus, so I can appreciate her confusion at trying to match up the Jesus of the Gospels with what she’s heard in churches.
 But on top of that, I think she may be importing an atheist’s view of Jesus into the Gospels, and surprise!
 The story doesn’t make sense with a human-only Jesus.
 That’s because the story isn’t about a human-only Jesus, and it can only possibly make sense as a story if we try to understand it on its own terms.
 (For more on the problem with atheists doing this, see here.)

-How would you answer his challenge?
-Respond in the comments below, and then on Thursday we’ll hear Brett’s answer.
+All that having been said, how would you answer this challenge?
+Leave your comments below, and then come back here on Thursday to hear Brett’s response.